-“It’s incredible and the more you see the other finalists, the jury, the technical jury – I’m just gobsmacked and amazed and honoured to have the support,” says Jock Zonfrillo, chef and founder of the Orana Foundation, fresh from scooping the Basque Culinary World Prize.
+“It’s incredible and the more you see the other finalists, the jury, the technical jury – I’m just gobsmacked and amazed and honoured to have the support,” reflects Jock Zonfrillo, chef and founder of the Orana Foundation, fresh from scooping the Basque Culinary World Prize.

-As the charismatic chef relaxed at home set amongst the vineyards in the Adelaide Hills, playing dad for the day, we found out more about why the foundation will be his life’s work, why “native” Australian ingredients need to go and how being a chef helps you have conversations without barriers.
+As the charismatic chef relaxed at his home set amongst the vineyards in the Adelaide Hills, playing dad for the day, we found out more about why the foundation will be his life’s work, why “native” Australian ingredients need to go and how being a chef helps you have conversations without barriers.

 How does it feel now the news of the win has landed?

 The more I look at that I go "wow," and to have the support from those kinds of people the more I feel wow it’s just awesome, it feels really amazing.
 Virgilio Martinez and Matt Orlando sent a beautiful message this morning, both great friends and great supporters also of what we’re doing.
 It’s always nice to hear from other people when they lost out and we won, and it just shows you what kind of people they are – they’re just legends.

 How did you first get into cooking and fall in love with it?